Longteng Bridge: Architecture

 The 1938 bridge stands at 50 meters tall and 200 meters long, making it the highest iron bridge in Taiwan.

 The ruined 1907 bridge piers are covered with white tung tree flowers (桐花 (tóng huā)) every year from April to May, marking the height of its popularity as a tourist and hiking destination.

 Transportation

-The bridge is accessible by taxi south from Sanyi Station of Taiwan Railways Administration.
+The bridge is accessible by taxi south from Sanyi Station of Taiwan Railway.

 Between 2010 and 2011, the station was accessible by Yutengping Station, which has since been removed.